 – Have fun with spices.
 Adding spices can make a dish more colorful and flavorful, and it speeds up metabolism by raising body heat.
 Mix some of these spices into your meals for extra metabolism power:

 – Drink caffeine in moderation.
 Use coffee and green tea to help boost metabolism and energize you, but try not to overdo it.
 You may wind up burning 17 percent more calories during a workout as the result of drinking two to four cups of green tea before exercising, simply because the tea will give you more energy.
 Avoid adding too much sugar to your coffee or tea, and if you can drink it unsweetened, even better.

 – Combine strength training with cardio.
 This will get your heart pumping and build muscle for optimum metabolism speed.

 When it comes to blasting belly fat and boosting metabolism, the trick is to get moving and nourish your body with clean and healthy fuel.

 How Will a Strong Core Make You Feel Great and Help You Lose Weight?

-You may have heard of heard of core training here and there, but maybe you aren’t sure why a strong core is important for overall health and fitness.
+You may have heard of core training here and there, but maybe you aren’t sure why a strong core is important for overall health and fitness.
 Core muscles are the muscles that give your body the support it needs.
 They include the muscles that support your spine, abdominal muscles and your side muscles or obliques.